Here is a short discussion of

 The Power Law: P = I x E

 So to determine what current is drawn by 2000 watts of lights, use simple algebra to rework the formula.
 Divide 2000 watts by 120 volts to get 16.67 amps.
 Thus, a 20 amp circuit is required if you intend to turn on this many lights at the same time.
-(A 20 amp breaker or fuse is the next highest available above 16.67 amps.)
+(A 20 amp circuit breaker is the next highest available above 16.67 amps.)
 Of course, you could have 10,000 watts of lights in your show, just don't turn on any more than 2400 watts, which is the maximum a 20 amp breaker can handle indefinitely.
 (20 amps x 120 volts = 2400 watts.)

 Be sure the circuit selected is free from such things as a vending machine or an audio system.
 Otherwise, you will only be able to consume the available power left over after those items have consumed their power.
 So if your audio equipment draws 15 amps at maximum output, that leaves you with 5 amps for lights.
 5 A x 120 V = 600 watts.